Some people base their decisions on gut instinct alone; others only use data. There’s a better way.

 Let me explain.

 I’ve written before about how some of the most successful entrepreneurs either never finished college or struggled in school.
 Many of them also learned to overcome learning disabilities like ADD or dyslexia.
-Rather than take a more formal approach to running their businesses, these entrepreneurs thrived by learning how to read people and situations based on their “gut.”
+Rather than take a more formal approach to run their businesses, these entrepreneurs thrived by learning how to read people and situations based on their “gut.”

 Some people just don’t do spreadsheets.
 In fact, the more data and facts you throw at a “gut” decision-maker, the more they will be convinced that their opinion is the correct one.
 These gut decisions sometimes go against the wisdom of the crowd and yield incredible fortunes–or epic, flaming crashes.